RealAndrewRen/CheapChomps/README.md

 > Submitted to **SteelCity Hacks 2023**

-Whether you're a broke college student or just tired of overspending on dinner, Cheap Chomps aims to help you whip up affordable recipes based on your budget, preferences, and pantry staples.
+Whether you're a broke college student or just tired of overspending on dinner, Cheap Chomps aims to help you whip up affordable recipes based on your budget.

 ## What We Proposed